 When you strength train with very heavy weights for low numbers of repetitions, you build incredibly DENSE, tight muscle.
 If you are eating at a caloric deficit, you are keeping the muscle you have and burning the fat on top of the muscle.

-YES, when you lift weights, your body shape WILL change.
-When you work out and lift, you’ll develop a body that looks more like an athlete – which may not be the super skinny Kate Moss look, but it’s a naturally healthy look.
+YES, when we lift weights, our body shape WILL change.
+When we work out and lift, we’ll develop a body that looks more like an athlete.
+No look is good or bad.

 Although she was training in CrossFit for 2+ years (you can read about our thoughts on CrossFit here), after hitting a goal of competing at Regionals in 2012, she decided that she just LOVED lifting heavy, and switched to training on her own, focusing mainly on strength, with some fun conditioning like swimming mixed in here and there.

 For the next four years, Staci continued to pick up very heavy weights, eat more calories than most men, and really focus on getting stronger.